 While the news hasn’t focused on this disease as much lately, it can still be a very real threat to your dog, depending on where your dog roams.
 What do you need to do to prevent your dog from getting sick?
-And if he does, what are the symptoms?
+And if he does, what are the symptoms of canine leptospirosis?
 We give you all the information you need to know about this disease that can become severe quickly.

 Leptospirosis, often referred to as “lepto,” is an infectious disease caused by a bacteria called Leptospira.
 The disease can cause serious damage to a dog’s kidney and liver, and, in severe cases, it may be fatal.

 These bacteria are spread in the urine of infected animals and can survive in soil or water for weeks to months.
-While leptospirosis can occur anywhere, it’s more common in areas with warm climates and high rainfall.
+While leptospirosis can occur anywhere, the bacterial infection is more common in areas with warm climates and high rainfall.